January 13, 2017

 The theme for the video contest is “Keep Our Water Clean and Pure”.
 By protecting our source water, we reduce the risk of exposing the public to contaminated water, minimize potentially negative environmental impacts on our natural resources, and reduce water treatment costs.Every student group who creates and submits an entry will receive a Certificate of Participation.
 Winners will receive an electronic device as a prize, will be recognized by taking a photo with the Mayor or his representative, and will be featured on the Department of Water Supply’s website.

 Entry form and contest rules are available online at www.mauiwater.org and the Department of Water Supply, Water Resources and Planning Division, 2200 Main Street, One Main Plaza, Suite 102 in Wailuku.
-Entries must be received by Friday, March 10, 2017.
+Entries must be received by Friday, March 10, 2017, DEADLINE EXTENDED TO April 7, 2017.
 For inquiries, call Lori Delbello in the Water Resources and Planning Division, at 463-3110